 At a Glance

-Students: 6-12 students per semester, from Middlebury, Wellesley, or similiar institutions.
+Students: 6-12 students per semester, from Middlebury, Wellesley, or similar institutions.

 Location: Berlin, Germany

 Housing: Dormitories or apartments with German speakers.